-Milestone revenue is contingent upon the achievement of certain pre-defined events in the development of Acurox[®] Tablets and other product candidates licensed to King under the King Agreement.
-Milestone payments from King are recognized as revenue upon achievement of the "at risk" milestone events, which represent the culmination of the earnings process related to that milestone.
+Milestone revenue is contingent upon the achievement of certain pre-defined events in the King Agreement.
+Milestone payments from King are recognized as revenue upon achievement of the "at risk" milestone events.
 Milestone payments are triggered either by the results of our R&D efforts or by events external to us, such as regulatory approval to market a product.
-As such, the milestones were substantially at risk at the inception of the King Agreement, and the amounts of the payments assigned thereto are commensurate with the milestone achieved.
-In addition, upon the achievement of a milestone event, we have no future performance obligations related to that milestone payment.
-Each milestone payment is non-refundable and non-creditable when made.
+As such, the milestones were substantially at risk at the inception of the King Agreement and the amounts of the revenue correspond to the milestone payments set forth in the King Agreement.
+In addition, upon the achievement of a milestone event, we have no future performance obligations related to that milestone.
+Milestone revenue is non-refundable and non-creditable when payments are made to us by King.